 I’m afraid we’re are going to HAVE to spray around our home, initially, to help repel them and I really don’t want to use a pesticide like that.
-I really don’t like using something that is harmful to nature, like a spray, but these ticks are very bad this year and spread diseases like Lyme.
+I really don’t like using something that is harmful to nature, like a spray.
+I’d prefer natural organic tick control to rid the problem.
+These ticks are very bad this year and spread diseases like Lyme.
 I’ve been terrified that I may have gotten sick by the one that bit me and have been keeping a non-stop check for symptoms or rash.
 I’ve been praying hard!

 We also have an infestation of yellow jackets and mosquitoes are horrible here in the summer, so a spray would help with that too.
 But I really just don’t want to use it if we don’t have to.

 We’ve already treated the dogs and cats and wear mosquito spray ourselves when outdoors, but, we want to do something more natural to help repel them as well.
 That’s where plants come in.
 This week, we will be planting some plants that help repel ticks, fleas and mosquitoes, around our home and yard.

 Ok, with all that said, there are several common plants that have been shown to repel ticks, fleas and mosquitoes and I’ll be planting 5 of those.
 The 5 I chose have multiple purposes and can be used, not only to repel, but also in my soapmaking and some in cooking!

 Lavender: Ah, lavender.
 The smell is enticing.
 The oil is healing and amazing.
 It makes wonderful smelling soaps, lotions and creams.
 And, it repels ticks, fleas and mosquitoes!